kediyal/aquasense/README.md

 The app is currently configured with placeholders for endpoints, so it’s ready for you to integrate with your API of choice.

-**Disclaimer:** I didn't track this project when developing it, and I deployed it 1 year later.
+**Disclaimer:** I didn't track this project when developing it, and I deployed it to GitHub 1 year later.
 I don't exactly remember what I wanted to change, and what the pitfalls were.

 ## Features
 - **Input-to-Prediction Pipeline**: Users enter data, which is processed and sent to a cloud API.